 Student Organizations and the Student Conduct Code

 The university's established procedure for considering alleged violations of university regulations by individual students is outlined in the Student Conduct Code.
 The fact that alleged individual student misconduct grows out of participation in an activity sponsored or engaged in by a registered student organization does not negate the individual student's accountability under the provisions of the Student Conduct Code.
 The fact that individual students are held accountable for actions taken while participating in an organization's activity does not negate the accountability of the organization for its actions.
-Although the administrative procedure of the code is not to be used to hear charges of misconduct against registered student organizations, the university does hold student organizations accountable for acts or omissions taken by the organization that violate the misconduct provisions of the code.
+The university does hold student organizations accountable for acts or omissions taken by the organization that violate the misconduct provisions of the code.

 Filing a Complaint

-Allegations of misconduct by registered student organizations should be made to the dean of students.
+Allegations of misconduct by registered student organizations should be made to the director of student activities & recreational sports.
 Such allegations may be made orally; however, a written statement is preferred.
 The statement should contain all pertinent information available to the person or persons making the allegation.

-Upon receipt of an allegation of misconduct by a registered student organization, the dean of students will conduct a preliminary investigation to determine if there is a reasonable basis for the filing of formal charges of misconduct against the student organization.
-The dean may conduct a personal interview with the person or persons making the allegation of misconduct, the officers of the student organization deemed relevant to the inquiry by the dean of students and/or other individuals, including members of the organization who might have pertinent information relating to the alleged misconduct.
+Upon receipt of an allegation of misconduct by a registered student organization, the director of student activities & recreational sports will conduct a preliminary investigation to determine if there is a reasonable basis for the filing of formal charges of misconduct against the student organization.
+The director of student activities & recreational sports may conduct a personal interview with the person or persons making the allegation of misconduct, the officers of the student organization deemed relevant to the inquiry by the director of student activities & recreational sports and/or other individuals, including members of the organization who might have pertinent information relating to the alleged misconduct.

 Filing of Formal Charges

-If the preliminary investigation indicates that there is reasonable cause to believe that misconduct has occurred on the part of a student organization, formal charges will be made on behalf of the university by the dean of students.
+If the preliminary investigation indicates that there is reasonable cause to believe that misconduct has occurred on the part of a student organization, formal charges will be made on behalf of the university by the director of student advocacy & accountability.
 These charges will be specifically stated in a letter addressed to the president of the organization.
 This letter shall also include a time, date and place for a hearing conference with the Student Affairs Committee.
-The president of the organization will be contacted by the dean of students to schedule a prehearing conference.
+The president of the organization will be contacted by the director of student advocacy & accountability to schedule a prehearing conference.

 The purpose of the prehearing conference is to determine how the formal charges against the organization are to be considered.
-The prehearing conference provides an opportunity for the organization to discuss the charges with the dean of students.
+The prehearing conference provides an opportunity for the organization to discuss the charges with the director of student advocacy & accountability.
 The organization must be represented at this conference by one or more of its officers.
 The faculty advisor and other advisors may attend the prehearing conference in an advisory capacity only; however, one of the student officers must be designated as the official spokesperson for the organization.

 An Administrative Action

-In the event the official spokesperson of the student organization wishes to waive the organization's right to a formal hearing and is willing to accept the formal charges as being valid, the dean of students may act on the charge administratively.
+In the event the official spokesperson of the student organization wishes to waive the organization's right to a formal hearing and is willing to accept the formal charges as being valid, the director of student advocacy & accountability may act on the charge administratively.
 If an administrative action is desired, a form requesting that the charge against the organization be considered administratively must be signed by the official spokesperson of the organization.
-After this form is signed, the dean of students shall have the authority to administratively impose a sanction consistent with the provisions of this policy statement.
+After this form is signed, the director of student advocacy & accountability shall have the authority to administratively impose a sanction consistent with the provisions of this policy statement.

 Student Affairs Committee Procedure

-If an organization does not choose to resolve a case with an administrative action, the dean will refer the matter to the Student Affairs Committee for resolution.
+If an organization does not choose to resolve a case with an administrative action, the director of student advocacy & accountability will refer the matter to the Student Affairs Committee for resolution.

-The dean of students will be responsible for presenting the university's reasons for bringing charges against the organization.
+The director of student advocacy & accountability will be responsible for presenting the university's reasons for bringing charges against the organization.
 Witnesses may be called by the university to testify in support of the charges.